Heterogeneous Interaction Network Analysis (HINA): A New Learning Analytics Approach for Modelling, Analyzing, and Visualizing Complex Interactions in Learning Processes: Discussion

 While HINA provides a novel framework for analyzing heterogeneous interactions in learning processes, it is important to acknowledge its current limitations.
 Methodologically, HINA's present implementation models heterogeneous interactions in an aggregated manner and does not explicitly capture temporal transitions between interaction states.
 For researchers interested in temporal patterns, current workarounds involve segmenting data into phases and conducting separate HINA analyses for each period, then comparing results across phases.
 This limitation also presents opportunities for methodological advancement.
 Future development of HINA should consider incorporating dynamic network analysis techniques to model how heterogeneous interactions evolve over time.

-HINA, as a general-purpose framework for learning process analysis, is capable of addressing fundamental questions about how different entities in educational ecosystems interact and influence learning outcomes across varied contexts and modalities.
+HINA, as an intergrated framework for learning process analysis, is capable of addressing fundamental questions about how different entities in educational ecosystems interact and influence learning outcomes across varied contexts and modalities.
 Future work is suggested to leverage HINA to model process data from a wide array of learning contexts, enabling the identification of generalizable patterns and the development of learning theories in complex social and technological settings.
 HINA can also be used together with other methods such as process mining---which extracts temporal sequences of targeted behaviors---to yield a more comprehensive, multi-faceted understanding of learning processes.
-Additionally, HINA's visualization capabilities present opportunities for developing interactive teacher dashboards, potentially enhanced by generative AI to improve interpretability and provide actionable insights.
+Furthermore, future research should examine the pedagogical implications of HINA’s analytical results through interviews with students and teachers.
+This would clarify how HINA’s insights relate to their observations and perceived learning experience, establishing the pedagogical validity of the analytical results in real-world educational contexts.
+HINA's visualization capabilities also present opportunities for developing interactive teacher dashboards, potentially enhanced by generative AI to improve interpretability and provide actionable insights.